Wellness Empowerment Program

 What is WEP?

 WEP stands for the Wellness Empowerment Program.
 We are a mental health project that’s been at Almadina since 2008.
-Both Mountain View and Ogden campuses have a success coach – her role is to work with students, teachers and parents to teach them about positive mental health.
+Both Mountain View and Ogden campuses have a success coach -whose role is to work with students, teachers and parents to teach them about positive mental health.
 The coach works in classrooms, consult with teachers and administration, run fun whole school events for students, and also hold parent sessions.
-You will definitely see her at any evening event, such as the open house in the fall and parent-teacher interviews.
-We love it when parents come and ask us questions!

 What do you mean by “positive mental health”?